BREAKING: Notice of Allegations report contains explosive charges against LSU Coach

 Associate head coach Bill Armstrong was also fired.

-The notice of allegations alleges that Armstrong offered to provide (name redacted) to a prospective recruit to provide (name redacted) and/or his family members or associates with $300,000 cash (paid in installments) of $50,000 each.
-The report alleges that Armstrong offered the recruit’s cousin a job inside the men’s basketball program, an apartment, and a car for (name redacted’s) cousin, a promise of scholarship for a friend of (name redacted), and assistance securing visas for other basketball players to the United States.
+The notice of allegations alleges that Armstrong offered to provide [name redacted] to a prospective recruit to provide [name redacted] and/or his family members or associates with $300,000 cash (paid in installments) of $50,000 each.
+The report alleges that Armstrong offered the recruit’s cousin a job inside the men’s basketball program, an apartment, and a car for [redacted’s] cousin, a promise of scholarship for a friend of [redacted], and assistance securing visas for other basketball players to the United States.

-That report also alleges Wade paid a recruit’s mother (name redacted) and family friend (name redacted) from a bank account in the name of Wade’s spouse that Wade and his spouse treated as a joint account.
+That report also alleges Wade paid a recruit’s mother [redacted] and family friend [redacted] from a bank account in the name of Wade’s spouse that Wade and his spouse treated as a joint account.

 The report says that between December 2018 and February 2020, the NCAA made repeated requests for full and complete images of Wade’s digital devices.
 Wade, during those 13 months didn’t provide digital records to the NCAA.